 |Use 100% of the produce||Includes all seeds, stems, peel|

-When juicing, you will lose the full impact of the fiber from the veggies and fruits versus eating them whole.
-This is because the juicer actually separates the juice from the fiber.
+When juicing, you will lose the full impact of the insoluble fiber from the veggies and fruits versus eating them whole.
+This is because the juicer actually separates the juice from most of the insoluble fiber (not the soluble fiber).
 With the pulp that’s left in the juicer, you can make a soup broth from it.
 Put the pulp in a saucepan and covers it with pure water.
 After simmering it slowly for 15 minutes, remove the pulp and use the broth as a soup base.

 People argue that blending will take much longer for the actual food to reach your system due to digestion.
 Juicing allows the vitamins, minerals and other nutrients from the fruits and vegetables to get directly into your bloodstream quickly with very little work from your digestive system.
-People who have issues with their digestive systems will opt for juicing over blending since they can quickly get the full nutrients from the food and since the fiber is completely removed, it will not be irritating to their stomach.
+People who have issues with their digestive systems will opt for juicing over blending because they can quickly get the full nutrients from the food and since most of the insoluble fiber is removed, it will not be irritating to their stomach.

 The overall volume is also a major factor when comparing juicing to blending.
 Unless you have a massive appetite, you simply can’t consume the amount of fruits and veggies as raw food when compared to a big glass of fresh fruit or veggie juice that was made using a juicing machine.
 You can easily add apples, kale leaves, cucumbers and celery into your juicer and come out with a few cups of fresh juice.
 Try eating the same amount of fresh veggies and fruit.
 You better have a serious appetite because this is a lot of food!
 When blending, you also have the benefit of receiving a condensed version of the raw foods but the overall volume of the liquid you will be drinking will be increased when compared to juicing.
 If you blended the same amount of apples, kale leaves, cucumbers and celery, you would be left with multiple glasses of thick juice to drink.